GeeeG/SalientSupervoxel/README.md

 # SalientSupervoxel
 This is the C++ implementation of Saliency-guided adaptive seeding for supervoxel segmentation (SSV).

 Here's an example output of SSV comparing with baseline approach Voxel Cloud Connectivity Segmentation (VCCS) [pcl library](http://pointclouds.org/documentation/tutorials/supervoxel_clustering.php).
-Left is the input point cloud, middle is oversegmentation result with uniformed seeding with VCCS, right is oversegmentation result with saliency guided seeding with our approach (SSV).
+Left is the input point cloud, middle is oversegmentation result with uniformed seeding with VCCS, right is oversegmentation result with saliency-guided adaptive seeding with our approach (SSV).

 ![ssv example](/fig/vccs_ssv_1.png?raw=true)